cowniflow/TLM/README.md

 ###  parameterization.py

 This script calculates a timeseries of the stochastic parameter (drift, volatility, formation rate, abrupt drainage rate) from the parameterization dataset.
 It finds the best fitting regression function between the parameter and a climate variable (e.g thaw degree days) out of a collection of common functions.
 It outputs the function and fitted parameter values in file clim_param_func.py.
+The parameter estimates represents how lake area or number have changed from the previous year to the current year.
+As the default, this value is compared to the climate variable in the previous year.
+This can be changed in the script by indexing the climate variable differently.
+Make sure that the datasets span the necessary years.

 ### model.py